-Learn what is Universal Credit and how to apply for it
+Learn about Universal Credit and how to apply for it

 Note: Universal Credit will be paid from the day the application is fully submitted.
 The first payment will be made at least 5 weeks from the date the application is fully submitted.
-Make sure you help the family you welcomed to apply as soon as possible after the arrival to ensure they don’t loose out financially.
+Make sure you help the family you’ve welcomed to apply as soon as possible after the arrival to ensure they don’t lose out financially.

-One of your key tasks after the arrival of the refugee family will be supporting them to apply for and receive the correct amount of benefits as soon as possible.
+One of your key tasks after the arrival of the refugee family will involve supporting them to apply for and receive the correct benefits as soon as possible.
 This section of our website is not aimed at making you a benefits expert.
-Our goal is to explain the basics and highlight some of the key issues that your Group may encounter when navigating the Universal Credit application.
+Our goal is to explain the basics and highlight some of the key issues that your group may encounter when navigating the Universal Credit application.

 Refugees have access to the same benefits as any British citizen.
 This means that the adults will receive money for themselves, for their children and separately towards their housing costs.
 Managing finances on benefits is much more difficult than many families arriving in the UK expect.
 For example, an adult couple usually receives a total of £117 per week (excluding their housing costs).
 You can read more about managing financial disappointment on this page.

 There have been negative news reports on Universal Credit as it was rolled out across the country.
-While it’s fair to say that the system is far from perfect it has improved a lot over time.
-Even if you have never accessed or navigated the benefits system before, Universal Credit should not be a cause for concern, there is plenty of advice available and you are not expected to be an expert.
+While it’s fair to say that the system is far from perfect, it has improved a lot over time.
+Even if you have never accessed or navigated the benefits system before, Universal Credit should not be a cause for concern, and there is plenty of advice available.

 It is best to contact local advice services in your area during the planning process so that you are aware of the support they can provide even before the family arrives.